-Fig. 12: (a) The speed (model-fitting speed in fps for one starting point) vs. accuracy (percentage of frames with avg. joint error less than 20 mm) for per-frame fitting using the hand tracker by Taylor et al. [26] on Dexter.
+Fig. 12: (a) The speed (model-fitting speed in fps for one starting point) vs. accuracy (percentage of frames with avg. joint error less than 20 mm) for per-frame fitting using the hand tracker by Taylor et al. [27] on Dexter.
 Upwards and to the right is better.
 The dots from top to bottom on each line denote the number of iterations being 2, 4, 6, 8, 10. (b) The speed vs. accuracy for our hand tracker on HoloLens 2.

-Phong surfaces, and showed that they provide sufficient information about the local model geometry to allow a model-fitting optimizer to converge fast, whilst requiring a fraction of the compute of expensive smooth surface models.
-Beside rigid pose alignment and hand tracking, the proposed method can be applied to various 3D surface model-fitting applications, for example, 3D pose and shape estimation of SMPL body [2], face [9] and animals [32, 33], and is particularly valuable when computational budget is limited.
+fraction of the compute of expensive smooth surface models.
+Beside rigid pose alignment and hand tracking, the proposed method can be applied to various 3D surface modelfitting applications, for example, 3D pose and shape estimation of SMPL body [2], face [10] and animals [33, 34], and is particularly valuable when computational budget is limited.